Krzysztof Warzycha: First goal scorer

 At the end of the 2000–01 season, Warzycha had scored an incredible 235 goals in 352 matches and had been the Greek Alpha Ethniki premier league's top scorer in three different years in the 90s (1994, 1995 and 1998 seasons).
 His appearances in the UEFA Champions League have been no less impressive – he scored six goals in Panathinaikos' nine games on the way to the semi-finals of the 1995–96 competition.

 With eight goals scored in all UEFA Champions League games, Warzycha remained the best scorer of Polish nationality in this competition until the 2012–13 season, when Robert Lewandowski scored 10 times for Dortmund in Dortmund's surprise run to the Champions League final.

-On 29 April 2001, during the match with Ionikos FC, Warzycha scored the 233rd goal of his career in Greece, climbing to second place on the list of all-time goal scorers, tied with Mimis Papaioannou.
+On 29 April 2001, during a match against Ionikos FC, Warzycha scored the 233rd goal of his career in Greece, climbing to second place on the list of all-time goal scorers, tied with Mimis Papaioannou.
 Warzycha later scored his 234th goal and become sole occupant of this spot.

 He was granted Greek citizenship in 1998.
 He retired in 2004.

 Managerial career

 After Panathinaikos head coach Henk Ten Cate was let go on 8 December 2009, Warzycha was appointed as assistant coach alongside Nikos Nioplias.

 On 1 March 2012, Warzycha was appointed as the head coach of Delta Ethniki side Egaleo, with this being his first venture into management.

-In 2012, Warzycha was the head coach of Fokikos F.C.
+In 2012, Warzycha was the head coach of Fokikos.

-In April 2017 he replaced Waldemar Fornalik on Ruch Chorzów manager position.
+In April 2017, he was appointed manager of Ruch Chorzów, replacing Waldemar Fornalik.

 International career

 Warzycha played 50 times for Poland, scoring nine goals.
-He played his last game for the Polish national team in April 1997 against Italy in Napoli, in a 3–0 loss.
+He played his last game for the Poland national team in April 1997 against Italy in Napoli, in a 3–0 loss.